hboyd2003/NanaZipAlternativeContextMenu/README.md

+**I have moved on from [ShellAnything](https://github.com/end2endzone/ShellAnything) and now use [Nilesoft Shell](https://github.com/moudey/Shell).
+This implementation has some issues with it and overall doesn't work very well.
+I will upload a newer version later**

+# Orginal README Below

 # Alternative Context Menu entries for [NanaZip](https://github.com/M2Team/NanaZip)
 A flat alternative to the default [NanaZip](https://github.com/M2Team/NanaZip) context menu using [ShellAnything](https://github.com/end2endzone/ShellAnything).
 It also adds an entry to decompress a file and then recycle the file.